Guide to Columbia, SC’s Main Street District

 The district is home to the taller “skyscraper” buildings that you see in Columbia’s skyline.
 These are home to banks, law firms, other professional offices, hotels and residential buildings.

 The restaurants listed here are all located in the Main Street District of downtown Columbia.
-If you are looking for restaurants in the Vista, check our list here!
+Don’t miss our guide to the best of Columbia’s dining scene for additional eats.

 Casual Restaurants in Columbia SC’s Main Street District

-Cantina 76: Cantina 76 is a casual Mexican-inspired restaurant serving a fresh modern menu.
+Cantina 76: Cantina 76 is a casual Mexican restaurant serving a fresh modern menu.
 The upbeat vibe makes it a fun spot to grab lunch or dinner with friends.
-Cantina 76’s menu includes a wide range of tacos, nachos and other traditional Mexican entrees.
-They also have a wide-ranging margarita list.
-My go-to order is their quesadilla with a jalapeño margarita!

 Drakes Duck-In: Drake’s Duck-in is a top spot to get a fried chicken sandwich in downtown Columbia.
-This independently-owned fried chicken establishment has been open for over 100 years.
-They offer fried chicken baskets, fried chicken sandwiches, hamburgers and hot dogs.
-Drake’s also has comfort breakfast options, including chicken and waffles, eggs, bacon, sausage and breakfast sandwiches.
+This independently owned fried chicken establishment has been open for over 100 years.

 East Bay Deli: With several locations around the state (and its original location in Charleston), East Bay Deli has become a mainstay in the Columbia deli scene.
 They have a huge menu boasting over 20 specialty deli sandwiches, soups, salads, spuds and hotdogs.
 And if you’re hungry early, they offer breakfast sandwiches beginning at 8 am!

 Greek Boys: Greek Boys is a long-time lunch favorite for the professional crowd working on and around Main Street.
-They offer a large array of fresh greek classics including combos and platters as well as sandwiches.
+They offer a large array of fresh Greek food in Columbia including combos and platters as well as sandwiches.
 Check to make sure they’re open before you go — they are closed on weekends and typically only open 10:30 am to 3:00 pm.

 Sandwich Depot: A popular lunch spot on Taylor Street, Sandwich Depot offers a large array of sandwiches, wraps and quesadillas for breakfast and lunch.